CodeforNepal/data/README.md

 # Datasets

-A collection of open data sets created by us.
+A collection of open data sets created by Code for Nepal team.
 The data are in standard CSV format.

 | Data | Source |Year|